• Home

 Judging Requirements

-• All debate entries are required to have judges for all prelim rounds, and for Debate Elim 1 and Debate Elim 2.
-Beyond that, all debate judges from a school are obligated until one round past where the last student from their school is eliminated.
+• All debate judges are required to be available for all prelim rounds, and for Debate Elim 1 and Debate Elim 2.
+Beyond that, all debate judges from a school are obligated until one round past where the last student from their school is eliminated, even if their own child had gotten eliminated way before then.

 • Debate judges must have properly linked Tabroom accounts for online ballot entry.